Arno Camenisch: Beginnings

 While still a student at the Bern School of Arts, Arno Camenisch met his future editor and publisher in unison Urs Engeler at a reading session.
 They instantly formed a productive bond and teamed up as author and editor.
 Since Sez Ner, Arno Camenisch exclusively publishes new prose works via the self-titled Engeler-Verlag.

 The "Alpine Trilogy"

 Sez Ner (The Alp), 2009

 With German and Romansh printed side to side, Sez Ner portrays the life of a group of men and their daily chores on an Alp.
 Characters are only represented by their profession and do not have proper nouns.
-Critics widely recognized Sez Ner as a lively but fictional portrayal of Swiss Alpine live.
-Camenisch's style of writing especially within Sez Ner sometimes evokes a feeling of reality being depicted, which Camenisch denies continuously - instead he insists on his writing as a result of extensive knowledge about people, landscape and culture he chooses to describe.
+Critics widely recognized Sez Ner as a lively but fictional portrayal of Swiss Alpine life.
+Camenisch's style of writing especially within Sez Ner sometimes evokes a feeling of reality being depicted, which Camenisch denies continuously - instead, he insists on his writing as a result of extensive knowledge about the people, landscape and culture he chooses to describe.